zhousarah/azure-compute-docs/articles/virtual-machines/azure-vm-watch.md

 - **Ease of adoption**: VM watch is made available through the [Application Health VM extension](/azure/virtual-machines/extensions/health-extension?tabs=rest-api).
 - **Flexible Deployment:** Users can enable VM watch with ease via ARM template, PowerShell, or AZ CLI.
 - **Compatibility:** VM watch operates seamlessly on both Linux and Windows environments.
-Also, VM watch is suitable for individual VMs and VMSS VMs alike.
+Also, VM watch is suitable for individual VMs and Virtual Machine Scale Set VMs alike.
 - **Resource Governance:** VM watch provides efficient monitoring without impacting system performance.
 Resource caps are placed on the CPU and memory utilization of the VM watch process itself to protect the VM.
 - **Ready Out-of-the-Box**: VM watch comes equipped with a suite of default tests, which are easily configurable to enable scenario specific tests.
 Detailed information regarding the tests (Checks, Metrics, and Event Logs) are given.

-### Network:
+### Network

 | **Signal Name** | **Type** | **Description** |
 |:---:|:---:|:---:|